zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Hickfat is known discreetly, Hikfatty, Know Hikfatty Hikfatty dispel the hikfatty tub,
 Most Yuktha Wade Reduces Kalutha, Hikfatty
-Behave and behave bridly, and equally Hikfatty, which in this case says “style”.
+Behave and behave bridly, and equally Hikfatty, which in this case says "style".
 To discipline the style itself, to dispel, to be dismantled, to conquer In order, the hyper shall be hikmenth, and in hyper emotion.
 High Hickmeneth also in the wisdom.
 These three precepts are in remembrance.
 Know Hikmennah. cuminThis is what is being discarded more than that which has been reputed The art rederes itself and behaves.
 Behave briquely.
 And there are equally, and they are.
-How “Apibodhachari” is Palibodha Chariveda, here Some person is from caste shield, Qualtilize, Cast From the pendatha shield, from the Senasan shield, the ambulance medicine is purified The peeling is made of peeling.
+How "Apibodhachari" is Palibodha Chariveda, here Some person is from caste shield, Qualtilize, Cast From the pendatha shield, from the Senasan shield, the ambulance medicine is purified The peeling is made of peeling.
 Thus, Pallibodhachari.
-How to do apelibodacharya, Was it not the genus shields here, from the gena shield, from the avasa SENSANA PENSANA PENSANA PENSENAZA PENSENAYA PENSENAYA PENSENAYA If not, the ambulance was not cleaned of medicine and pests, The “abusive charry” was Wei.
+How to do apelibodacharya, Was it not the genus shields here, from the gena shield, from the avasa SENSANA PENSANA PENSANA PENSENAZA PENSENAYA PENSENAYA PENSENAYA If not, the ambulance was not cleaned of medicine and pests, The "abusive charry" was Wei.

 [APZ 205.4] (#apz205 .4) {#apz205 .4 .ref .apz} "went to the country in the way.
 Cosol Country went.
 Some people went to the placental country.
-Like a deer who behaves unstuck Even if the bhikkhu dwell without peeling”, it is good to conduct.
+Like a deer who behaves unstuck Even if the bhikkhu dwell without peeling", it is good to conduct.
 It is good to do good things.
 Reviews of what is good work in Hamakal, pragmatitis These are the magical doctrines of Kelles.
 STETHEY EPLIBODKARI Will be,